La Paloma, Uruguay - Things to Do in La Paloma

 Top Things to Do in La Paloma

-Relax at Playa La Balconada
+Surfing at Playa La Aguada

-Day Trip to Cabo Polonio
+Day trip to Cabo Polonio

 Getting There